 Explosions, drilling, crushing and digging.
 The mining and quarrying industry brings together some of the most destructive forces affecting modern day machinery and equipment.
 The threats associated with the mining environment can vary, often introducing a combination of abrasion, corrosion, wear, impact and chemical attack.
 Significantly, the type of damage that can occur is completely dependent on the type of mine, or quarry, whether these are afflictions specific to location, or the type of material being excavated.
 Each mine or quarry will suffer from a unique array of threats as a consequence of their processing steps.

-Having developed solutions for mining applications since the 1950s, Belzona has a vast amount of experience in understanding the effects of the mining processes on machinery and equipment, and where the most amount of damage develops.
-As a result, we have put together a list of what we believe are Belzona’s ‘Top 5’ most common application areas within this industry.
+Having developed solutions for mining and quarrying applications since the 1950s, Belzona has a vast amount of experience in understanding the effects of the mining processes on machinery and equipment.
+Especially, where the most amount of damage develops.
+We have put together a list of what we believe are Belzona’s ‘Top 5’ most common application areas within this industry.
 These include:

 - Repair of rubber components

 - In-situ repair of damaged and scored shafts